 Washington Post: 1987 – present.

-Looking to browse the latest issues of your favorite magazine? iCONN’s Popular Magazine page can connect you to such popular titles as Consumer Reports, Consumer Reports Buying Guide, Consumer Reports on Health, Atlantic, Backpacker, Bonjour, Ebony, Field & Stream, Inc., Jet, Outdoor Life, Saturday Evening Post, and Ski.
+Check out ResearchIT CT’s Popular Magazine page for such popular titles as Consumer Reports, Consumer Reports Buying Guide, Consumer Reports on Health, Atlantic, Backpacker, Bonjour, Ebony, Field & Stream, Inc., Jet, Outdoor Life, Saturday Evening Post, and Ski.
 Check it out here!

 (Please note, articles from these titles are also searchable in research databases such as MasterFILE).